aziabatz/cunqa/README.md

 >```console
 >qraise -n 4 -t 01:20:30 --fakeqmio=<path/to/calibrations/file>
 >```
 >The `--fakeqmio` FLAG raises the QPUs as simulated [QMIO](https://www.cesga.es/infraestructuras/cuantica/)s.
 If no `<path/to/calibrations/file>` is provided, last calibrations of de QMIO are used.
-In this case, the background simulator is AerSimulator.
+With this FLAG, the background simulator is AerSimulator.

 >**Set personalized backend:**
 >```console